facelessuser/Rummage/docs/src/markdown/about/contributing.md

 validation tests if only updating documentation.

 To build the documentation, you will need the necessary requirements.
 You can get them by running `pip install -r requirements/docs.txt`.
-We currently use a combination of [MkDocs][mkdocs], the [Material theme][mkdocs-material], and [PyMdown Extensions][pymdown-extensions] to render the docs.
+We currently use [Zensical][zensical] and [PyMdown Extensions][pymdown-extensions] to render the docs.
 You can preview the docs if you install these packages via the requirements file.
-The command for previewing the docs is `mkdocs serve`.
+The command for previewing the docs is `zensical serve`.
 It should be run from the root directory.
 You can then view the documents at `localhost:8000`.

 When providing documentation updates, please generate Rummage's internal documentation via `python tools/gen_docs.py`.
 Pull requests will currently fail if the documentation is not updated along with the requested changes.